Kansas City Chiefs vs. New York Giants NFL Week 8 Odds, Plays and Insights for November 1, 2021

 Giants stats and trends

-- New York's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- New York's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- The Giants have turned the ball over nine times this season, two more turnovers than the Chiefs have forced (7).
+- This year the Giants have turned the ball over nine times, two more than the Chiefs' takeaways (7).

 Home and road insights

-- Kansas City has not covered the spread at home, and is 1-3 overall there, this season.
+- Kansas City is winless against the spread, and 1-3 overall, at home this season.

-- Kansas City has gone over the total twice in four home games this season.
+- In four home games this season, Kansas City has gone over the total twice.

-- On the road, New York has two wins against the spread and is 1-2 overall.
+- New York is 1-2 overall, with two wins against the spread, on the road.

-- In three road games this season, New York has hit the over every time.
+- This year, in three away games, New York has hit the over every time.

 Powered by Data Skrive.